everett-lee/VoteModes/README.md

 A Python application - also deployed as an AWS Lambda - performs the data download and processing tasks.

 The output of the K-modes algorithm is converted to JSON and added to an S3 bucket.
 Each application accesses a shared DynamoDB database.

-The above might beg the question: couldn't these steps be handled by a single app?
-Answer: yes, but that's no fun :)

 ### Infrastructure